 Small but perfectly formed, Jasper is one of Canada’s best ski resorts.
 With 90 runs, this petite ski area is one of the highest in the country – so you’re guaranteed fantastic snow.
 There are lots of green and blue runs for beginners but, if you’re an advance skier or boarder, why not tackle the Tres Hombres?
 Built in 2018, this vertical, north-facing slope is made up of five intense runs – and it’s not for the faint-hearted.

 There are lots of other activities on offer in Jasper, too.
 You’ll be in the heart of the Rockies, so you could try dog-sledding and snowshoe hiking.
 Or why not go on a guided wildlife tour in search of elk, moose and bears?

-If you’re a fan of France’s ski resorts, you’ll love Tremblant.
+If you’re a fan of France’s ski resorts, you’ll love Mont Tremblant.
 In French-speaking Quebec, this scenic spot oozes European charm, from the croissant-filled bakeries to the authentic restaurants.
 More importantly, the skiing and snowboarding is brilliant.
-Featuring around 110 runs, Tremblant is the largest ski resort in eastern Canada.
+Featuring around 110 runs, Tremblant is the largest ski resort in Eastern Canada.
 And, because it was specifically designed to be a ski resort, the town is car-free and most hotels are ski-in, ski-out.